 I would advise letting a lab do your film processing at first.
 Later it is not hard to process film yourself and I find that step oddly enjoyable and relaxing in the same way as taking the picture in the first place.
 Then it’s off to your scanner, and most likely the results will provide an interesting alternative to the frantic pace of your go-to digital camera.

-If you’re interested in learning more about shooting 4×5 sheet film with a view camera, be on the lookout for my follow-up story on Digital Photo Pro detailing how to get started with this type of photography.
-I’ll also include a series of sample images I shot recently with a view camera and 4×5 sheet film.
+If you’re interested in learning more about shooting 4×5 sheet film with a view camera, here’s my my follow-up story on Digital Photo Pro detailing how to get started with this type of photography.
+I’ve included a series of sample images I shot recently with a view camera and 4×5 sheet film.